omahs/imx-docs/docs/sdk-docs/wallet-sdk-android/quickstart.md

 If you want to use your own bridge server instead of the default provide it via `bridgeServerUrl` when connecting.
 For more info on how WalletConnect and the bridge works [see here](https://docs.walletconnect.com/tech-spec).

 ### Handle callbacks
-All of the `ImmutableXWallet` methods (connect, disconnect etc) are asynchronous and changes to the status are communicated via the callback.
+All the `ImmutableXWallet` methods (connect, disconnect, etc.) are asynchronous, and changes to the status are communicated via the callback.

 ### Set callback
 ```kotlin